adaltas/node-nikita/src/java/keystore_add.coffee.md

   Path to the certificate authority (CA), required.
 * `openssl` (string)
   Path to OpenSSl command line tool, default to "openssl".
+* `parent` (boolean|object)
+  Create parent directory with provided options if an object or default system options if "true".
 * `storepass` (string)
   Password to manage the keystore.